 Stage 4: LLM-Based Extraction

 This is where the AI does its core work.
-A large language model (LLM) — the same technology underlying tools like GPT-4 or Claude — is given the cleaned document text alongside a structured prompt that specifies exactly what to extract.
+A large language model — the technology underlying tools like GPT-4 or Claude — is given the cleaned document text alongside a structured prompt that specifies exactly what to extract.

 Unlike rules-based extraction — which breaks when documents vary from an expected format — LLM extraction handles variation naturally, because the model understands what the text means, not just what it looks like.
+Useful, given that no two leases drafted by different firms ever look the same.

 Stage 5: Validation and Confidence Scoring